1. Output information

 Uses and users

-As discussed in our Developing new measures of infrastructure investment: July 2017 article, improvements in infrastructure are thought to "increase productivity through reducing the costs of production, reducing barriers to trade, increasing competition through opening up markets and widening the pool of labour from which firms can choose.
+Infrastructure plays a crucial role in the economy and is widely considered an important determinant of productivity and therefore, economic growth.
+It can also enable access to opportunities and improve quality of life.
+As discussed by Martin and O'Brien (2017), improvements in infrastructure are thought to "increase productivity through reducing the costs of production, reducing barriers to trade, increasing competition through opening up markets and widening the pool of labour from which firms can choose.
 Conversely, the weakening of an economy's infrastructure is likely to have a negative impact on productivity: raising the costs of production, reducing the efficiency of trading relationships and limiting market access."

 Given the lack of a formal definition for infrastructure in international manuals, the UK's Office for National Statistics (ONS) follows a data-driven, practical definition.